Prescott, Cowboys back on track with 43-3 rout of Falcons - NewsBreak

 Matt Ryan led the Falcons to the Dallas 20 in just four plays on their first possession before settling for a field goal.
 Ryan didn't get that deep into Cowboys territory again, threw two interceptions — including Trevon Diggs' NFL-leading eighth — and was pulled before the end of the third quarter with Atlanta down 43-3.

-Prescott was 24 of 31 for 296 yards before sitting in the fourth quarter, while Ryan finished with a 21.4 rating.
+Prescott was 24 of 31 for 296 yards with a fourth-down rushing TD before sitting in the fourth quarter, while Ryan finished with a 21.4 rating.
 He was 9 of 21 for 117 yards with the Falcons coming off a 27-25 win over New Orleans that was their third victory in four games.

 “I think you understand it just counts once,” Ryan said.
 “As ugly as it is, we get 17 of these opportunities.
 I think we're better than we played today.
 We just need to play up to the standard that we're capable of doing.”